 UK professor of medicine and metabolism Roy Taylor sat somewhere in the middle.
 Taylor, of Newcastle University, has spent more than 40 years studying type 2 diabetes and best treatment methods.

-He said that eating patterns vary in different populations and there’s no one-size-fits-all diet.
-He also said that LCHF diets are “reasonable” treatment for type 2 diabetes.
-That’s provided they are “not extreme”.
+He said that eating patterns varied in different populations and there was no one-size-fits-all diet.
+He also said that LCHF diets were “reasonable” treatment for type 2 diabetes – provided they were “not extreme”.

-Taylor agreed that diabetes is reversible.
-However, one obstacle is doctors who are “highly trained in using drugs and hardly at all in nutrition”.
+Taylor agreed that diabetes was reversible.
+However, one obstacle was doctors who were “highly trained in using drugs and hardly at all in nutrition”.

 British consultant cardiologist Dr Aseem Malhotra, author of The Pioppi Diet, came down firmly on the side of animal foods.
-He said that the huge global burden of chronic disease shows that doctors and healthcare systems have failed patients.
+He said that the huge global burden of chronic disease showed that doctors and healthcare systems had failed patients.

-Commercial interests have hijacked the best available clinical evidence.
-And the root cause of obesity and type 2 diabetes is “flawed science”, Malhotra said.
+Commercial interests had hijacked the best available clinical evidence.
+He also described the root cause of obesity and type 2 diabetes as “flawed science”.

 A two-day Redefining Diabetes, Putting a Chronic, Progressive Disease into Remission conference followed.
 It proved to be the real groundbreaker, not far from miraculous in its implications.

-There was consensus that dietary guidelines have contributed to the global diabesity tide.
-There was also consensus that LCHF diets can stem it.
+There was also consensus that dietary guidelines have contributed to the global diabesity tide.
+And there was consensus that LCHF diets could stem it.

 US physician Dr Sarah Hallberg is adjunct clinical assistant professor of medicine at Indiana University Medical School and medical director at Virta Health.
-Analysts have called Virta one of San Francisco’s “hottest startups”.
+Virta enjoys a reputation as one of San Francisco’s “hottest startups”.
 The company recently announced that it had raised $45m funding, bringing the total equity funding to $75m to date.

-Hallberg said that diabetes is a disease of elevated blood sugar and even the American Diabetes Association acknowledges that carbohydrate is the macronutrient that aggravates it.
-She also said that there is no one-size-fits-all approach.
+Hallberg said that diabetes was a disease of elevated blood sugar.
+And even the American Diabetes Association acknowledges that carbohydrate is the macronutrient that aggravates it.
+She also said that there was no one-size-fits-all approach to treating the disease.

-Healthy people can tolerate plant-based diets, Hallberg said.
-However, once they enter the disease state or have metabolic issues, then the evidence shows that animal-based diets are healthier.
+Healthy people could tolerate plant-based diets, Hallberg said.
+However, once they entered the disease state or have metabolic issues, then the evidence showed that animal-based diets were healthier.